learn-academy-2022-alpha/week-5-assessment-RyanJ2463/interview-questions.md

   Your answer: in my experience Ruby on Rails is an way to make web application written in ruby.

   Researched answer: Ruby on Rails is an open-source software used to build web applications.
-Rails is a framework used to create websites using the general-purpose programming language Ruby.
+Rails is a framework used to create websites using ruby.

 4. What is a relational database?
 Are there other kinds of databases?

   Your answer: A relational database is a database that displays information in rows and columns.
+In my experience i am only familiar with relational databases

-  Researched answer: A relational database is a type of database that stores and provides access to data points that are related to one another.
+  Researched answer: A relational database is a type of database is related to one another.
+The other database is called nonsql and it doesnt have columns and rows

 5. What are primary keys?
 Why are they important?

   Your answer: Primary keys are used to identify information.
 They are important because developers dont have to identify each instance.

-  Researched answer: Active Record will use an integer column named id as the table's primary key.
-When using Active Record Migrations to create your tables, this column will be automatically created.
+  Researched answer: In my experience primary keys are created automatically from rails.
+They set an ID number when we add inforamtion to our database.